nebari-dev/nebari-docs/docs/docs/tutorials/creating-new-environments.md

 ### Why using `conda` environments

 Development environments give developers and Data Scientists a "sandbox" to work in, experiment with new packages, work across multiple projects, and collaborate with their peers.
-Environment and package managers such as `conda` enables you to create isolated spaces to separate dependencies on a per-project basis.
+Environment and package managers such as `conda` enable you to create isolated spaces to separate dependencies on a per-project basis.
 They also add other benefits such as:

 - Reduce friction to install and upgrade dependencies without affecting other projects or users
 - Reduce the risk of dependency conflicts
-- Promote reproducibility and replicability through dependencies pinning
+- Promote reproducibility and replicability through dependency pinning
 - Reduce the "works on my machine" risk - thus working towards reproducible builds across multiple machines

 ### What is `conda`?

-[Conda](https://docs.conda.io/projects/conda) is and open source package management system that allows you to create environments and install packages into them.
-It allows the creators of a package to specify required dependencies which `conda` can then solve into an environment. `Conda` can then run an update on the environment to pull all the packages up-to-date while still maintaining compatibility.
+[Conda](https://docs.conda.io/projects/conda) is an open source package management system that allows you to create environments and install packages into them.
+It allows the creators of a package to specify required dependencies which `conda` can then solve into an environment. `Conda` can then run an update on the environment to pull all the latest versions of the packages while still maintaining compatibility.

-While `conda` manages compatibility between the packages in the environment this does not, by default guarantee reproducible builds over time.
+While `conda` manages compatibility between the packages in the environment, by default, this does not guarantee reproducible builds over time.
 An environment created with a list of packages _today_ can differ from that same environment created with the same list of packages _tomorrow_.
 This can happen because package dependencies have changed, new releases have occurred, or even because a package is no longer available.